Jasper-van-Boggelen/Vibecode_session/README.md

 ## Tech Stack

-This project builds a mobile-friendly feedback webpage for collecting presentation feedback, with data stored in a Supabase database.

 ### Frontend
 - **React** (with JSX) for component-based UI development
 - **CSS3** with Bootstrap for responsive, mobile-first design